-Hope College ("College") developed this Student Identity Verification in Distance Learning Process ("Process") in January, 2021 to confirm that a student who is registered for an online course is the same student who academically engages in the course.
+Hope College ("College") updated this Student Identity Verification in Distance Learning Process ("Process") in March, 2022 to confirm that a student who is registered for an online course is the same student who academically engages in the course.
 This process was reviewed in March 2023.

 Hope College has established the Process in compliance with the Electronic Code of Federal Regulations 602.17(g), concerning the verification of student identity in distance learning and 602.17(h), concerning the protection of student privacy and notification to students of any additional, associated student charges.

-Hope College provides each student with a student ID number, email address, username, and initial passwords for secure access to College systems, including the College’s learning management system.
+Hope College provides each student with a student ID number, email address, username, and initial passwords for secure access to College systems, including the College’s learning management system, Moodle.
 New students receive their personal student ID number, email address, username, and initial passwords after admission through the College’s Admissions system.
 Initial identity verification is done via comparison of government-issued ID card to admitted student information by a college employee.

 The College uses Moodle as its learning management system.
 Moodle integrates with College authentication services to ensure appropriate and secure student access to courses and other student information systems via the student’s College username.
 All users of the College’s learning management system are responsible for maintaining the security of their username and passwords, or any other access credentials as required.
 Attempting to discover another user’s password or attempts to gain unauthorized access to another person’s files or email is prohibited.

 The Moodle learning management system also provides student photos associated with their account and this is visible to the instructor in various areas of the course.
 As technology and personal accountability are not absolute in determining a student’s identity, faculty members are encouraged to use these technologies and to design courses that use assignments and evaluations that support academic integrity.